JohnMarzulli/StratuxHud/readme.md

 (DynonToHud)[<https://github.com/JohnMarzulli/DynonToHud>]

-## 3 In Flight Controls
+## 3 In-Flight Controls

-You may use a number pad as input device.
+You may use a number pad as an input device.
 I used velcro to secure the number pad to my dashboard.

 Key       | Action
 --------- | ----------------------------------------------------------------------------